guptalavanya06/Facial-recognition-and-K-means-Clustering---ML/README.md

 The output includes a scatter plot that shows the clustered faces, the centroids of each cluster, and the template face placed on the graph for visual verification and comparison.

 # Methodology
-Face Detection
-•	Detect faces using Haar Cascade in OpenCV and draw rectangles around detected faces Feature Extraction
+- Face Detection: Detect faces using Haar Cascade in OpenCV and draw rectangles around detected faces
-•	Convert faces to HSV color space and calculate average hue and saturation Clustering
+- Feature Extraction: Convert faces to HSV color space and calculate average hue and saturation
-•	Apply K-Means clustering (k = 2) to group similar faces together Template Classification
+- Clustering: Apply K-Means clustering (k = 2) to group similar faces together
-•	Extract features from a template face and predict which cluster it belongs to Visualization
+- Template Classification: Extract features from a template face and predict which cluster it belongs to
-•	Plot hue vs saturation scatter graph, showing clusters, centroids and the template face on the graph.
+- Visualization: Plot hue vs saturation scatter graph, showing clusters, centroids and the template face on the graph.

 # Key Findings
 •	Faces with similar visual color features are grouped into the same cluster.